finnito/Science/content/12phy/as91173/markdown/static-electricity.md

 # Mahi Tuatahi

-Take 5 minutes and brainstorm in your book all the things that you can remember off the top of your head about electricity from Year 10 Science.
+Take 5 minutes and brainstorm in your book all the things that you can remember off the top of your head about electricity from Year 10 Pūtaiao.
 ---

 # Static Electricity